ros-infrastructure/rep/rep-release_third_party.rst

 * Inject a templated package.xml into the upstream using bloom
  * Optionally, put the package.xml in the actual upstream repository
+ * Have a <build_type> tag in the <export> tag of the package.xml templates
 * Add an install rule for the package.xml as patch in the release branch using bloom
  * Optionally, put the install rule for the package.xml into the actual upstream repository
 * Have a run_depend on catkin in the package.xml(s)

-This provides the least intrusive, but most automated and correct method for releasing non catkin packages through the ROS infrastructure.
+This provides the least intrusive, but most automated and correct method for releasing non-catkin packages through the ROS infrastructure.

 Concerns
 ========